If you have a regular job, the new labor market can be hard to grasp. Irregular employment is wide-ranging; and unnecessarily hard.

 .

 Insight into this world remains sketchy.
-Informed estimates of irregulars in the workforce pre-pandemic ranged from 2% to 35% and above.
+Estimates of nonstandard activity in the workforce pre-pandemic ranged from 2% to 35% and above.
 It depended on definition used.
 Much activity is in the shadow economy with no data collection.
 But post-Covid, irregular work is overtaking standard employment for many.

 .